awsomearvinder/CSharpBook/book/page7.md

 }
 ```

-Chances are your extremely confused by all this right now, but try making your own functions.
+Chances are you're extremely confused by all this right now, but try making your own functions.

 For example, a function that takes a number, and checks if it's even could be written like this: